RanGuReN/RanGuReN/README.md

 - 👋 Hi, I’m @RanGuReN
 - 👀 I’m interested in ...
 Game Development
 - 🌱 I’m currently learning ...
-C#, Unity, Game Designer
+C#, Unity, Game Designe
 - 💞️ I’m looking to collaborate on ...
 Artist and Programmer
 - 📫 How to reach me ... darkwbw@Gmail.com